-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Intensive academic and reflective writing, regular small group discussions/work, reading and interpreting interdisciplinary texts, critical engagement with issues of power, inequality and identity.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work; readings; in-depth discussion; and small group seminar presentations.

 These books are available locally at Amherst Books.